 If you've been following me for awhile here (thank you!), you may remember my original post on accountable talk.
-It was from way back 2014 and as a school, we were just starting to embrace using accountable talk to push student discourse.
+It was from way back in 2014 when our school was just starting to embrace using accountable talk to push student discourse.

-I created the quick reference to support a newer teacher, as well as myself, in the classroom.
-Shortly after this, visual posters begin appearing on our walls with hand signals for “I agree/disagree, ” as well as the most accessible sentence starters appropriate for even our youngest students.
+I created a quick reference to support a newer teacher, as well as myself, in the classroom.
+Shortly after this, visual posters began appearing on our walls with hand signals for “I agree/disagree, ” as well as the most accessible sentence starters appropriate for even our youngest students.

 We were seeing good “results,” meaning that student participation was increasing and teacher-talk was decreasing as our students found their voice.
 Our students were enthusiastic to “add on” and share the connections they were making.

 As a facilitator of the conversation, I was providing positive feedback, but also stepping back to make sure the talking ratio was tipping in my students’ favor (at least, I was trying to!).

 If you are working in the elementary classroom and seeing similar results, I challenge you to continue monitoring your “air time.”
 It's so hard not to jump in!
 Whenever I felt the urge to, I tried to focus in on this particular set of accountable talk sentence starters: